 Sympathetic conservation has been carried out in the cleaning process of the teeth and bone tissue of this Prognathodon giganteus mosasaur.
 Some of the original teeth have been re-seated where necessary.
 Verso the specimen is completely free of matrix, exposing alveoli sockets and root placement and an associated bone attachment.
 The surface of the bone tissue has been consolidated.
-Air abrasive has been kept to minimal use, so not to disturb the tissue.
-Mostly the specimen has been patiently hand cleaned under a large lens.
-All the teeth are authentically associated to the jaw, no attempt has been made to over restore the specimen with fillers etc.
+Air abrasive has been kept to minimal use, so as not to disturb the tissue.
+Mostly the specimen has been patiently cleaned under a large lens.
+All the teeth are authentically associated with the jaw, no attempt has been made to over-restore the specimen with fillers etc.

 Originating from the Phosphate deposits of Benguerir, Oulad Abdoun Basin, in Morocco.
 Dating to the Turonian to Maastrichtian ages, approximately 93 to 66 million years, in the Cretaceous era 135 to 65 million years.
 The Mosasaur was featured in the latest saga; Jurassic world.
 The Prognathodon Giganteus Mosasaurus was the king of our prehistoric oceans.
 At the pinnacle of the food chain and probably one of the most perfected apex marine predators known to Earth.
 First discovered in the 18th century in Maastricht near the river Meuse.

 The Mosasaurs with the extinction of the ichthyosaurs and pliosaurs became the dominant marine predators of the age.